They've already built the bunker

 The East Wing shed(s)

 It's very interesting that the east structure is dark-colored, unlike the one on the west side.
-I think this is because East Executive Avenue, the locked-off street between the East Wing and the Treasury Building doesn't get much press attention.
+I suspect this is because East Executive Avenue, the locked-off street between the East Wing and the Treasury Building doesn't get much press attention.
 In fact, I have been unable to find photos down EEA from the Bush and Obama years.
 In contrast, Presidents regularly embark and disembark from their motorcades on West Executive Avenue (as in the photo with Obama above), so it gets a lot of press coverage.
 It's possible officials simply decided they couldn't hide the west structure, just like they couldn't hide the Big Dig hole.
 On the East Side, closer to the PEOC, they clearly wanted to be more discreet.

 Work done in 2017 corresponds to the west side of the PEOC.

-Although shored with a similar same soldier pile-and-lagging system as the rest of the pit, the piles are heavily rusted and the lagging is totally rotted.
-They have been in the ground for a while.
-Behind them are other components of a "blind" foundation assembly, namely a torn black drainage board or geotextile and a white polymer waterproofing membrane.
-The membrane that has been patched with the same Blueskin asphalt-polymer membrane as the mysterious door.
-Based on their depth below surface, I suspect these were penetrations for in-ground utilities.
+We can also see from the photograph that this is not just unconditioned utility space, like a sewer.
+Between the solider piles are the components of a "blind" waterproofing assembly, that is, one that is installed entirely from within the pit and same as what was put in for the new structure.
+Specifically, we can see a torn black drainage board or geotextile hanging in front of a white polymer waterproofing membrane.
+The membrane that has been touched up with the same fresh-looking Blueskin asphalt-polymer membrane as the mysterious door.
+Based on their shallow depth below surface, I suspect these patches were penetrations for in-ground utilities.

-Drilling down on one clue
+Drilling down

 The clue comes in the form of a technical white paper given at the North American Society for Trenchless Technology's 2016 conference, the No-Dig Show.
 The presentation, titled "Latest Technology Used on Record Breaking Curved Drive Microtunnel and Other Unique Requirements" describes driving an 84" diameter tunnel through a "high security classified location" in Washington, DC.